naorlivne/parse_it/README.md

 # Load parse_it
 from parse_it import ParseIt

-# Create API object which will only look for envvars then yaml & yml files then json files
+# Create parse_it object which will only look for envvars then yaml & yml files then json files
 parser = ParseIt(config_type_priority=["envvars", "yaml", "yml", "json"])

 ```